learn-academy-2023-india/rails-validations-active-record-validations/README.md

 ## Active Record Validations and Specs 1/24/24 India

+## Create empty github repo
+- Click the github classroom link
+- One team member sets up the team name on github classroom and accepts the github classroom assignment
+- One team member creates a rails app and follow the instructions in the syllabus to link the github and local repo and make initial commit

 ## Create Rails app on Desktop
 - $ cd Desktop
 - $ rails new rails-validations -d postgresql -T